 Tello vs. Cricket Wireless: Which prepaid plan matches your lifestyle?

-When you comparing Tello vs. Cricket, it's important to start by considering your individual needs as a wireless user.
-Both carriers have a large selection of fairly customizable plan options, but when it comes to the really small plans, Tello is consistently cheaper.
-On the other hand, Cricket has a few extras such as Cricket Call Defense, which might make the carrier worth it if spam protection is important to you.
-Suffice to say, if you're trying to choose between the two prepaid carriers, this is the page for you.
+When comparing Tello vs. Cricket Wireless, it's important to start by considering your individual needs as a wireless user.
+Both prepaid carriers have a large selection of fairly customizable plans but when it comes to really small plans, Tello is consistently cheaper.
+On the other hand, Cricket Wireless offers a few extras such as Cricket Call Defense, which might make the prepaid carrier worth it if you value things like spam protection.
+Suffice to say, if you're trying to pick between these two prepaid carriers, you've come to the right place.

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.